 \subsection{Synthetic Graph Generation}

-We generate synthetic graphs in a way improved upon \citet{MixHop} by following a modified preferential attachment process \cite{Barabasi:1999}, which allows us to control the compatibility matrix $\matH$ in generated graph while keeping a power law degree distribution.
+Building upon \citet{MixHop}, we generate synthetic graphs by following a modified preferential attachment process \cite{Barabasi:1999}, which allows us to control the compatibility matrix $\matH$ in the generated graph while keeping a power law degree distribution.
 We detail the algorithm of synthetic graph generation in Algorithm \ref{algo:syn-graph-generation}.

-For the synthetic graph \texttt{syn-products} used in our experiments, we use \texttt{ogbn-products}~\cite{hu2020ogb} as the reference graph $\graph{G}_r$, with parameters $C=10$, $n_0=70$, $m=6$ and the total number of nodes as 10000; all 10 classes share the same size of 1000.
+For the synthetic graph \texttt{syn-products} used in our experiments, we use \texttt{ogbn-products}~\cite{hu2020ogb} as the reference graph $\graph{G}_r$, with parameters $C=10$, $n_0=70$, $m=6$ and the total number of nodes as 10000; all 10 classes share the same size of 1000 nodes.
 For the compatibility matrix, we set the diagonal elements of $\matH$ to be the same, which we denote as $h$, and we follow the approach in \citet{MixHop} to set the off-diagonal elements.